arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 In addition, it features an ESP32-S3 module for Wi-Fi® & Bluetooth® connectivity, as well as a built-in 12x8 LED matrix, making one of the most visually unique Arduino board to date.
 The LED matrix is fully programmable, where you can load anything from still frames to custom animations.

 **Entry-level projects:** If this is your first project within coding and electronics, the UNO R4 WiFi is a good fit.
-It is easy to get started with, has a lot of online documentation.
+It is easy to get started with, and it has a lot of online documentation.

 **Easy IoT applications:** build projects without writing any networking code in the Arduino IoT Cloud.
 Monitor your board, connect it with other boards and services, and develop cool IoT projects.